MoinDalvs/A_Guide_for_Actuarial_Science/README.md

 + First, the stop-loss carrier determines the average expected monthly claims PEPM based on the employer’s history.
 + Then, this figure is multiplied by a percentage ranging from 110%-150%.
 + That determined amount is then multiplied by the enrollment on a monthly basis to establish the aggregate deductible.

+#### How Aggregate Stop-Loss Insurance Is Used
+Aggregate stop-loss insurance is used by employers as coverage for risk against a high value of claims.
+Aggregate stop-loss insurance comes with a maximum level for claims.
+When a maximum threshold is exceeded, the employer no longer needs to make payments and may receive some reimbursements.

+Aggregate stop-loss insurance can either be added to an existing insurance plan or purchased independently.
+The threshold is calculated based on a certain percentage of projected costs (called attachment points)—usually 125% of anticipated claims for the year.

+An aggregate stop-loss threshold is usually variable and not fixed.
+This is because the threshold fluctuates as a percentage of an employer’s enrolled employees.
+The variable threshold is based on an aggregate attachment factor which is an important component in the calculation of a stop-loss level.

+As is the case with high deductible plans, most stop-loss plans will have relatively low premiums.
+This is because the employer is expected to cover over 100% of the value of claims they receive.

 ##### An example of deriving the Aggregate Stop-Loss coverage is as follows: